ben-lerch/HGAP-3.0/README.md

 #Manual

-##Running with SMRTLink
+##Running with SMRT Link

-To run Isoseq using SMRTLink, follow the usual steps for analysing data on SMRTLink.
-TODO: Link to document explaining SMRTLink.
+To run Isoseq using SMRT Link, follow the usual steps for analysing data on SMRT Link.
+TODO: Link to document explaining SMRT Link.

 ##Running on the Command-Line with pbsmrtpipe
 ###Install pbsmrtpipe